 The claim process is rigorous and as a result, many businesses are often discouraged from making a claim, typically leading to profit reductions or tender prices being higher than the competition.
 This shouldn’t be the case – PM+M is happy to offer support and guidance in helping you submit a claim to optimise your VAT recovery and ultimately, achieve more for your business.

-For more information about how we can help you, please get in touch with our VAT specialist, Steven Cosgrove, using the details below.
+For more information about how we can help you, please don’t hesitate to get in touch with our team on 01254 679131.